-Luckily we were near a store that sold RV propane regulators and we were able to switch it out before the old one stopped working altogether.
+Luckily, we were near a store that sold RV propane regulators and we could switch it out before the old one stopped working altogether.

-If your automatic system starts to malfunction it may be an early sign that your regulator is starting to go bad.
+If your automatic system malfunctions, it may be an early sign that your regulator is going bad.

-RV propane regulators are a very important part of any camper propane system and they need to be working properly so your appliances will be working right.
+RV propane regulators are a very important part of any camper propane system and they need to be working properly so your appliances will work right.